zb/Copy_Check/readme.txt

-You need a Bing API key to work this.
+You need a Bing API key to make this work.